 Students sign up for the on-campus workshops using an online form.
-Instructions on how to sign up for an on-campus workshop or tour are provided here.
 For online workshops, students use the self-enrollment feature in Canvas.

-For the on-campus workshops, students print out proof of attendance after the workshop instructor has verified that the student has completed the research activities.
+For the on-campus workshops, students print out proof of attendance after the Library faculty member has verified that the student has completed the research activities.
 A guide with instructions on how to print proof of completion is provided to students at the workshops.
 We no longer distribute verification cards

-For the online workshops, students will receive an email at the address that they provide when they submit the assignment.
+For the online workshops, students will receive an email message at the address that they provide when they submit the assignment.
 The online assignment is accessible only if the student has completed the learning modules in the Canvas workshop.
-The emailed proof of completion will include the students' answers to their assignment.
-The assignment for the articles workshop asks students to write their topic, the title/author of an article found in a library database, and a short statement explaining why they selected the article.
+The emailed proof of completion includes the students' answers to their assignment.
+The assignment for the articles workshop asks students to write about their topic, the title and author of an article found in a library database, and a short statement explaining why they selected the article.
 The assignment for the books workshop is similar but asks students to find a book on their topic in the library catalog.
 If you have questions about proof of completion, please contact Pauline Swartz at email@example.com.

 In addition to the workshops, the Library Department offers credit courses.
-Please contact LeAnn Garrett (firstname.lastname@example.org) if you are interested in linking with a LIBR course.
+Please contact Pauline Swartz (firstname.lastname@example.org) if you are interested in linking with a LIBR course.